Hi! I'm Rachel 🙂

 I joined Withings as part of the Design & Product Management team based in their Paris office for internships in both 2023 and 2024.

-During my second internship, I was focused on the user experience for individuals with hypertension using Withings blood pressure monitors.
+During my first internship, my focus was on the app experience for users receiving alerts about heart rhythm irregularities.
+In addition to contributing to the design and flow of several heart health functions, I created a program During my second internship, I was focused on the user experience for individuals with hypertension using Withings blood pressure monitors.
 My work involved in-depth user research, including analyzing survey data from nearly 4000 users, developing personas, and presenting strategies for improving the user experience to the team.

 Digital Heart Health | Graduate Research Assistant | 2022 - Present